human-nature-lab/COVIDPoliticalEvents.jl/README.md

 The models for a given scenario may be executed together, by executing the "run" file, e.g., "run_blm.jl", or separately, by executing the file for a specific model (e.g., "base_model.jl").
 Each scenario is housed in a specific subdirectory.

-The output for each model is saved as a Julia Data Format object (https://juliaio.github.io/JLD2.jl/dev/), and the file structure itself depends on the above packages.
+The output for each model is saved as a [Julia Data Format](https://juliaio.github.io/JLD2.jl/dev/) file (".jld2"), and the file structure itself depends on the above packages.

 Executing a "run" file creates output files for each model in the "out",